ordina-jworks/ordina-jworks.github.io/_posts/2018-08-23-make-your-own-cli-with-golang-and-cobra.md

     sayhelloCmd.Flags().StringP("name", "n",viper.GetString("ENVNAME"), "Set your name")
 }
 ```
-That’s all you need to do to parse environment variables.
+That's all you need to do to parse environment variables.

 # Taking a file as input
 For this next part,  we want to provide multiple parameters to our CLI.